-Several proposed actions could not be undertaken because of the restrictions associated with the Covid-19 pandemic.
-These actions are included in the Action Plan below but may not be possible given continuing restrictions and resource constraints.
+Several proposed actions from last year's plan could not be undertaken because of the continuing restrictions associated with the Covid-19 pandemic.
+Others have been negatively affected by the consequences of the pandemic for the College's finances.

-D. Action Plan for 2020-21
+D. Action Plan for 2021-22

-In addition to ongoing activities, the College plans to do the following in 2020-21:
+In addition to ongoing activities, the College plans to do the following in 2021-22: